‘I thought they were just going to execute me’: American held in Venezuela during Maduro’s last days tells all

 Now back at his aunt’s home in New Jersey, Luckey-Lange is looking up the names of his former prison mates on his soap and searching for their families on Facebook to let them know they might be alive.

-He was held in solitary confinement for long stretches and didn’t get a good look at many of his prison mates.
+He was initially held in solitary confinement for long stretches at the counterintelligence facility.
+But even when he wasn’t in solitary, he didn’t get a good look at many of his prison mates.
 “I’ve never seen a lot of these people’s faces.
 It’s hard to find their families if you don’t know what they look like,” Luckey-Lange told CNN.

 “I hope they don’t think I’m up there getting tortured right now,” he said of those he was held with.
 “I hope they know I got out.”